Firefly Family Guide

 Your Home Screen

-After the tour, the family member lands on the home screen (the member dashboard).
+After the tour and the setup checklist, the family member lands on the home screen (the member dashboard).
 This is where they start every time they open Firefly.
-Here's what's on it, from top to bottom:
+Here's what's on it:

-The child's Emergency Card is right at the top.
+The child's Emergency Card is one of the first things families will see.
 It shows allergies, rescue medications, and blood type — everything a paramedic or ER nurse needs to know, in big clear text.
 If the family has more than one child, they can switch between them with the picker at the top.
+The Emergency Card only appears once a child's profile has been added.

 Emergency Card on dashboard